nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `random NUMBER_OF_STUDENTS`

-* The `NUMBER_OF_STUDENT` must be a valid positive integer, smaller than or equal to the number of current students displayed in the class manager.
+* The `NUMBER_OF_STUDENTS` must be a valid positive integer, smaller than or equal to the number of current students displayed in the class manager.

 Example: